By Deborah Goonan, Independent American Communities

 Jan Bergemann, President, CCFJ (Florida)

-President of Florida’s largest homeowner advocacy organization, Cyber Citizens for Justice.
-Website contains a large archive of news reports and editorial opinions relevant to homeowners, condominium, and cooperative associations in Florida.
-The organization also tracks relevant legislation in the Sunshine State.
+Bergemann is President of Florida’s largest homeowner advocacy organization, Cyber Citizens for Justice.
+The extensive CCFJ website contains a treasure trove of news reports and editorial opinions relevant to homeowners, condominium, and cooperative associations in Florida.
+The organization also advocates on behalf of home and condo owners and tracks relevant HOA and condo legislation in the Sunshine State.

 Bill Davis, Attorney (Texas)

-Representing homeowners in matters of Real Estate law, Consumer Protection.
+Bill Davis is a solo practitioner that represents homeowners in matters of Real Estate law, and with a focus on Consumer Protection.

-Podcasts featuring Bill Davis can be found at On The Commons
+Several podcasts featuring Bill Davis and his legal expertise with regard to protection of housing consumers in the state of Texas can be found at On The Commons

-Legal blog about various HOA and real estate topics
+The Dessaules Law Group maintains an informative Legal blog about various HOA and real estate topics.

 David Kahne, Attorney (Texas)